clear-reasoning/CLEAR/README.md

 Additionally, a good number of plots and metrics are generated when running `simulate.py` with the `--gen_metrics` flag.

 Note that the behavior of one controller may largely differ from trajectory to trajectory. `simulate.py` defaults to using a custom `--seed {integer}` so that the same trajectory is used across several runs, and when uploading to the leaderboard.
 Change the seed to run on a different trajectory, or use the `--all_trajectories` flag to run over all available trajectories.
+If using that flag, you can check out `visualize/plots_from_emissions.py` to plot some data across all trajectories, possibly comparing two controllers.